inclusive-design/idrc/src/projects/odd.md

 ---
 layout: layouts/base.njk
-title: ODD
-description: >-
+title: Optimizing Diversity with Disability
-  The goal of ODD is to investigate bias in hiring algorithms using non-disability specific and synthesized disability specific employment data.
+description: The goal of ODD is to investigate bias in hiring algorithms using non-disability specific and synthesized disability specific employment data.
 link: https://idrc.ocadu.ca/odd
 ---